Appeal procedure

 All members are bound to secrecy and are aware of the confidential treatment of all documents in the procedure.

-The commission is supported by the appeals officers, who assist the commission in applying compliance with the appeals regulations .
+The committee is assisted by the appointment officers, who support the committee in applying the appointment regulations.

-The head of the department, the Equal Opportunity Officer and, if applicable, the Representative for Severely Disabled Persons may attend the meetings of the Appeals Commission in an advisory capacity.
+The Head of Department, the Equal Opportunities Officer and, if applicable, the Representative for Severely Disabled Persons may attend the meetings of the Appointments Committee in an advisory capacity.

 Who decides on the appointment?

-The President of the Hochschule Niederrhein decides on the granting of an appointment.
+The Hochschule Niederrhein President decides on the granting of an appointment.

-The report of the appointment committee, the presentation of the appointment representative, the statement of the equal opportunity representative and a procedural presentation of the appointment management serve as the basis for his decision.
+The decision is based on the report of the appointment committee, the presentation of the appointment officer, the statement of the Equal Opportunities Officer and a description of the appointment management procedure.

 Duration of the procedure